-Spiders can be a big nuisance and disrupt your mental peace in case of an infestation.
-They can easily make unsightly webs in hard to reach (yet easy to see) areas and some spider types can even turn out to be poisonous.
+Spiders can be a big nuisance and are one of the most common pest phobias out there.
+They can easily make unsightly webs in hard to reach (yet easy to see) areas.
+Worst of all, some common spiders are venomous.

 - ESSENTIAL AROMATHERAPY - Lavender is soothing, normalizing and balancing with a...